typesafegithub/github-workflows-kt/docs/supported-actions.md

-This is a complete list of actions for which the library provides typed wrappers, grouped by owners.
+This is a complete list of actions for which the library provides typed bindings, grouped by owners.
 If your action is not on the list, see [Using actions](user-guide/using-actions.md) section.

-Click on a version to see the wrapper's code.
+Click on a version to see the binding's code.

-## Wrappers
+## Action bindings

 * 8398a7
     * [action-slack](https://github.com/8398a7/action-slack) - v3: [`ActionSlackV3`](https://github.com/typesafegithub/github-workflows-kt/blob/v[[ version ]]/library/src/gen/kotlin/io/github/typesafegithub/workflows/actions/8398a7/ActionSlackV3.kt)